Lorenzo Maria Guerrero: Career

 Guerrero himself painted works of a religious nature and everyday scenes and events.
 Not many of these have been preserved.
-Examples of paintings from the religious genre are Nuestra Señora de Guia, Dolorosa, Santa Veronica de Julianus, Saint John the Baptist (1886) and San Felix de Cantalicio.
+Examples of paintings from the religious genre are Nuestra Señora de Guia, Dolorosa, Santa Verónica de Julianus, Saint John the Baptist (1886) and San Félix de Cantalicio.
 Examples of paintings of a non-religious nature are Chinese Vendor of Tsin-Tsao, River's Bend and Scene at a Brook, all three of which were on display at the Louisiana Purchase Exposition in 1904 in the American city of St. Louis.
 Other works by him include The Bride and Bodegon (1877), which was once on display in the National Museum of Fine Arts, located in Manila.

 Guerrero also drew 35 of the 253 illustrations in Flora de Filipinas by friar Manuel Blanco.

 Personal life

-He was married to Clemencia Ramirez.
+He was married to Clemencia Ramírez.
 They had nine children.
-Three of them reached adulthood: Fernando Maria Guerrero; Manuel María Guerrero, a physician; and daughter, Araceli.
+Three of them reached adulthood: Fernando María Guerrero; Manuel María Guerrero, a physician; and daughter, Araceli.

 Guerrero died in 1904 at the age of 68 from an asthmatic attack.